-My teaching approach is centered on creating safe and brave spaces for collaborative learning, knowledge sharing and meaning-making to take place.
-As a communication and public humanities scholar, my goal is to develop intellectual and creative thought leaders, critical thinkers, advocates, and change agents through the power of voice, public scholarship and service.
-Given this goal, my courses utilize various technologies and mediums for learners to express themselves, examine and strengthen interpersonal and familial relationships, and recognize, confront, and become culturally competent in communicative exchanges and practices.
-Aligned with my goals and confirming that the field of communication lacks diversity in faculty representation, scholarship, and student representation, with viral hashtags such as #COMMSoWhite, I am committed to using my platforms to interrogate Whiteness and highlight how silence is complicity, create opportunities for unlearning and rewriting, and illuminate why Black scholarship and representation has always mattered.
+My teaching approach is centered on creating safe and brave spaces for collaborative learning and meaning-making to take place.
+As a social sciences + public humanities scholar, I am committed to developing intellectual and creative thought leaders, critical thinkers, advocates, and change agents through interpersonal relationships, voice, and story.
+My courses utilize various technologies and mediums for learners to express themselves, examine and strengthen interpersonal and familial relationships, and become culturally competent in communicative challenges, exchanges, and practices.
+Confirming that the field of communication lacks diversity in student and faculty representation, scholarship, and research (#COMMSoWhite), I am committed to using my platforms to shift this narrative and provide opportunities for unlearning, rewriting, and telling counterstories in the field.
+I am committed through my teaching to illuminate why Black scholarship and representation has always mattered.

-My teaching style acknowledges and affirms diverse learners by utilizing a variety of hands-on methods, such as the arts, story circles, participatory action research, service-learning, and communication-based technologies.
-This is particularly important because I believe that learning happens best through our lived experiences and holding space with each other.
-On that end, while formally assessing students on course content and outcomes are extremely important, I equally believe that educators should be cognizant of the systemic barriers that are often present in the traditional process.
-Thus, I assess students through creative, collaborative methods such as special projects, reflection pieces, papers and presentations.
+My teaching style acknowledges and affirms diverse learners by utilizing a variety of methods that supports the experiential learning cycle.
+Particularly, I integrate the creative arts, participatory action research, human-centered design, and service-learning into my courses.
+This is particularly important because I believe that we learn best through our lived experiences and holding space with each other.
+On that end, while formally assessing students on course content and outcomes are important, I equally believe that educators should be cognizant of the systemic barriers that are often present in traditional academic processes.
+Thus, I assess students by creating opportunities for self and community reflection through collaborative projects, think pieces, and creative presentations.

-In sum, I am deeply passionate about my role as a college educator and consider it a great privilege.
-This role has the potential to affect the trajectory of someone’s entire life and I hold that to the highest honor.
+In sum, I am deeply passionate about my role as a professor and consider it a great privilege.
+I am keenly aware that I have the ability to affect the trajectory of someone’s thought process and life path, and I hold that to the highest honor.